-As usual at Earlyworks Press, things are running late but – also as usual, I like the way things are now shaping up.
-The 2018 poetry and flash fiction anthology has now gone to press, and advance copies will be winging their way to the authors who’ve been patiently waiting since its expected appearance in September.
+The 2018 poetry and flash fiction anthology was released on 22nd November, and advance copies have been sent to the authors who’ve been patiently waiting since its expected appearance in September.
 Fear not!
-There will be copies to order in time for Christmas.
+There are copies here to order in time for Christmas.

 Records, Rivers and Rats